 The three Rotopiko/ Serpentine lakes are remnants of a 10,000-14,000 year old peat lake formed at the end of the ice-age.
 The lakes have some of the best water quality and natural aquatic plant assemblages in the Waikato region.

 The lake margins have well-established reed beds backed by swampy areas of flax, manuka, swamp coprosma and a magnificent mature kahikatea semi-swamp forest.

 The Trust and its supporters have planted areas of peat-forming species including the rare giant cane rush – Sporadanthus ferrugineus – re-introduced to the site along with “Fred the Thread” a moth species that inhabits the cane rush.

 Other species present include Australasian bittern, North Island fernbird, black mudfish, long-tailed bats, copper skinks and spotless crakes.

 The Waikato River Clean Up Trust Fund granted the NWT $600,000 towards restoration of the Rotopiko / Lake Serpentine complex.
 We have also received significant support from Lottery Environment and Heritage, Waikato Catchment Ecological Enhancement Trust (WCEET), and Trust Waikato.

-An exciting visitor concept plan, interpretation plan and landscape plan have been developed for the site.
-These were funded by grants from Transpower, Trust Waikato and Waikato Regional Council.
+We have completed a feasibility study (5 mb) and produced a visitor concept plan, interpretation plan and landscape plan have been developed for the site.
+These were funded by grants from Lottery Environment and Heritage, Transpower, Trust Waikato and Waikato Regional Council.
 Rotopiko is on land administered by Waipa District Council who have contributed funds and considerable staff support to the project.

 We are very grateful to the DOC/Fonterra Living Water partnership and our international intern Noriko Peeters for helping us develop the Discovery Trail.